garronej/tss-react/README.md

 There are some minimal configuration required to make `tss-react` work with SSR.

+The following instructions are assuming you are using `tss-react` standalone or alongside `@material-ui` v5.
+You can find [here](https://github.com/garronej/tss-react/tree/main/src/test/muiV4ssr) a Next.js setup with `@material-ui` v4.

 ## With [Next.js](https://nextjs.org)

 ### If you don't have a `_document.tsx`